It seems that almost everything has its special day. Two that spring to mind are Genealogy Day and National DNA Day. Who

 So, what better to learn about it than by discovering our ancestors along the way?

 There are many activities that you can participate in to celebrate DNA Day.
-But I should point out that you do not necessarily need to do it just on April 25th.
-Why not participate in the learning and discovery of DNA throughout the year?
+But I should point out that you can do these activities throughout the year as well.
+Not just on April 25th.

 Some activities that you can do:

 - Essay contests – How about you write an essay on the importance of DNA?

 - Strawberry DNA Extraction – Learn about DNA through strawberries.
 An interesting way to learn about this science through fruit.

 - Learn about the exploration of ancient DNA – How about you learn what was discovered from fossilized remains and feces, permafrost cores, and also other unusual sources of DNA?

-There are just so many different ways for you to become involved on DNA Day, (and any other day of the year).
+There are just so many different ways for you to become involved.
 Please take a look at the Get Activity Ideas page of the NHGRI site for more ideas.